 Again, like with repetition and pattern in photography composition, an image’s subject of repeated objects, shapes or lines can be the rhythmic elements themselves.
 Just like a magnificent drum solo at a rock concert.

 So next time you’re out with your camera, look out for the rhythm of repeated objects and think about how to capture a feeling created by the visual tempo, the rhythm, even with abstract photography.

 - How the light adds to the feeling – is it hard light or soft light?

 - Are the shadows deep and dark or soft and not so obvious?

 - Are the repeated shapes round, jagged, soft edged or sleek straight lines?

 - Do the colors work, or would it be more effective in black and white?

 Leave a comment

-Also, we love good news, so if my tips for creating visual rhythm in photography have helped you, share that too.
+Also, I love good news, so if my tips for creating visual rhythm in photography have helped you, share that too.